 Claire's, a jewelry retailer for teens, files for Chapter 11 bankruptcy

-Claire's filed for bankruptcy in Delaware on Wednesday, marking the second time the accessories chain geared toward adolescents has entered Chapter 11 proceedings.
+Claire's filed for bankruptcy in Delaware on Wednesday, marking the second time the teen accessories chain has entered Chapter 11 proceedings.

-In its Chapter 11 filing, the jewelry retailer listed both its liabilities and assets between $1 billion to $10 billion.
+In its bankruptcy filing, the jewelry retailer listed both its liabilities and assets between $1 billion to $10 billion.

 Reached for comment, Claire's referred CBS MoneyWatch to its press release.